Fats, Oils, & Grease (FOG) Management Program

 Non-Domestic / Industrial User Survey

-As part of the Hannibal Board of Public Works ongoing efforts for documentation of pretreatment related customer discharges, beginning September 1st, 2017, the HBPW is asking non-residential customers who received a notice via postal mail to download, complete the survey, and return it to the HBPW Office.
+As part of the Hannibal Board of Public Works ongoing efforts for documentation of pretreatment related customer discharges, beginning September 1st, 2017, the HBPW is asking non-residential customers who received a notice via postal mail to complete the survey.

 The Hannibal Board of Public Works (HBPW) is collecting information on water and wastewater use by our non-residential customers using a simple survey titled "Non-Domestic / Industrial User Survey".